Best Large Dog Breeds From Canada

 Canada is not home to many large dog breeds.
 One of them, however, is the most popular dog in the world.
 The Labrador Retriever is popular in most of the countries of Europe, is the most popular dog in the UK, and has been number one in registrations with the AKC (US) since 1991.
 Labs are more than twice as popular as the next breed listed in the AKC's top ten.

 The Labrador Retriever

 Labs were originally from Newfoundland and worked with fishermen in the cold waters of that island.
 Later they became gun dogs when taken to England, and are now popular everywhere and are used as seeing-eye dogs, therapy dogs, assistance dogs, etc. They are also popular pets, of course, both because they are so friendly and also because they are great around kids.

-These dogs are friendly with almost everyone, and are not considered good guard dogs despite their size.
-And Labs are big.
-Dogs weigh around 30-35 kilos (about 65-80 pounds) but dogs heavier than this are usually considered obese.
+These dogs are friendly with almost everyone and are not considered good guard dogs despite their size (and labs are big!).
+These dogs weigh around 30-35 kilos (about 65-80 pounds) but dogs heavier than this are usually considered obese.